outsmartit/foundout6/README.md

 contact form sliders and tabs have been adapted to work with Foundation 6.

 Updates for v1.0.2 :
-- fixes in accordion menu (mobile)
+- removed empty lines in accordion menu (submenu)
 - error page navigation fixed.